A pioneer in mental health care for children

-Greg Fritz, MD, director of the Bradley Hasbro Children's Research Center, wrote in a recent op ed, "When only about 20 percent of children and youth with mental illness receive any kind of mental health services, the bar for improvement seems to be set pathetically low.
+Greg Fritz, MD, former director of the Bradley Hasbro Children's Research Center, wrote in a recent op ed, "When only about 20 percent of children and youth with mental illness receive any kind of mental health services, the bar for improvement seems to be set pathetically low.
 The American conscience, when affronted, and our national capacity, when fully harnessed, constitute an incredible force.
 A concerted war on mental illness would save lives, reduce suffering from the outset, and free the future for millions of affected individuals and their families."

 1 U.S. Department of Health and Human Services.
 Mental Health: A Report of the Surgeon General.
 Rockville, MD, U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration, Center for Mental Health Services, National Institutes of Health, National Institute of Mental Health, 1999.